 - 500 shelter toolkits

-Australia has deployed a team of humanitarian and military experts to assist with planning and liaise with the Vanuatu authorities and other partners.
-The assistance package also includes funding for aerial surveillance of affected areas and assistance to the Vanuatu police to help manage movement of displaced communities.
+Australia’s initial assistance package included funding for aerial surveillance of affected areas and assistance to the Vanuatu police to help manage movement of displaced communities.